OSVTAC/osv-results-reporter/README.md

 $ orr -h
 ```

-For an HTML example:
+For a small, but rich HTML example with 3 contests, 4 languages, and
+sample results details for each contest:

 ```
-$ orr -v --input sampledata/sv-testing/election.json \
+$ orr -v --input sampledata/test-minimal \
+      --extra templates/test-minimal/extra \
-      --template templates/sv-testing --output-dir html
+      --template templates/test-minimal --output-dir minimal
 ```

-Then open `_build/html/index.html` in a browser.
+Then open `_build/minimal/index.html` in a browser.

-Or for an example that creates TSV, XLSX, and PDF files:
+Or for an example that creates TSV, XLSX, and PDF files (not currently
+working):

 ```
 $ orr -v --input sampledata/contest-totals.json \